mnkprs/SimBot/app/README.md

 ```

 - View and edit `conf.js`.
-- It's possible to use zenbot in "paper trading" mode without making any changes.
-- You must add your exchange API keys to enable real trading however.
+- (optional) You must add your exchange API keys to enable real trading however.
-- API keys do NOT need deposit/withdrawl permissions.
+- API keys do NOT need deposit/withdrawal permissions.

 If using Docker, skip to section "Docker" below.